mnerv/calendarcache/docs/db.md

 where `id` is the hash of the `name`.

-`souce: string[]` as array of strings add feature for merging multiple calendar sources.
+`source: string[]` as array of strings add feature for merging multiple calendar sources.

 #### `events:{id}`